mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In teaching computing pedagogy the concepts of levels of abstraction is explored in some depth with an aim of  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].

 To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
 And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

+An alternative take [@perrenet_exploring_nodate-1] looks at abstraction as...
+"Abstraction level as a reflection of the so-called processobject duality"

+In some of the outlined uses of chapter we can see process at play that helps bridge shifts in design perspective.

+- In the process of using sketching of GDPs of level design, the use of a graphical representation of a programmatic construct combined with the use of code playground that updated immediately allowed a fluid and rapid interchange between the

 <!-- See notes here
 https://docs.google.com/document/d/1my3iDjivq64gdcXsmwqKVP0QJMDvfBN3MsD0FoeI4Qs/edit -->